Coronet of Charles, Prince of Wales: Manufacture

 The frame was made by electroplating gold onto the inside of an epoxy resin cast.
-B. J. S. Electroplating Co., a precious-metal electroformers, was commissioned by the Worshipful Company of Goldsmiths to make a fibreglass-reinforced polyester mould of a wax model of the coronet that Louis Osman had made using a wooden template.
+B. J. S. Electroplating Co., a precious-metal electroformer's, was commissioned by the Worshipful Company of Goldsmiths to make a fibreglass-reinforced polyester mould of a wax model of the coronet that Louis Osman had made using a wooden template.
 From this mould a negative epoxy resin cast was produced.
 B. J. S. involved Engelhard Industries to assist in the electroforming of the cast.
 David Mason was Head of Research at Engelhard and was assigned the task of doing the electroforming at the company's headquarters in the Forest of Dean.
 Until then, electroforming an object of that size had never been attempted anywhere in the world, and it was the first crown to be made in this way.

 Usage

 The Worshipful Company of Goldsmiths presented the coronet to Queen Elizabeth II for the investiture, which was held at Caernarfon Castle on 1 July 1969.

 Coronets of Princes of Wales have been rarely used.
-The Coronet of Frederick, Prince of Wales was never actually worn by Frederick; and the Coronet of George, Prince of Wales was only worn rarely by George, later King George V, and by Edward, later King Edward VIII.
-Charles III has not worn his coronet since his investiture; the coronet was carried before him when he took his seat in the House of Lords in 1970.
+The Coronet of Frederick, Prince of Wales was never actually worn by Frederick; and the Coronet of George, Prince of Wales was only worn rarely by George, later George V, and by Edward, later Edward VIII.
+Charles, later Charles III, did not wear his coronet except at his investiture; the coronet was carried before him when he took his seat in the House of Lords in 1970.

 The coronet was loaned to the National Museum and Gallery of Wales in Cardiff by Queen Elizabeth II in 1974.
 It was placed into storage at St James's Palace, London in 2011.
 The coronet and rod were both put on permanent display in the Jewel House at the Tower of London in 2020.